GUIDE TO COMPARING SENIOR LIVING OPTIONS

 Types of senior living

 Before comparing options, it’s necessary to choose what type of senior living is suited for your lifestyle and specific care needs.
-Click the options below to learn more and download our “What to know when considering senior living guide” (PDF) to better understand what to know when considering senior living.
+Click the options below to learn more and download our “What to know when considering senior living” guide to help decide what’s right for you.

 Apartment communities for seniors who do not need specialized medical care.
 These often offer housekeeping, dining, events and transportation services – usually for a single, all-inclusive monthly rate.